MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-advanced-hunting.md

 ms.date: 09/01/2023
 ---

-# Microsoft 365 Defender multi-tenant advanced hunting
+# Advanced hunting in the multi-tenant view in Microsoft 365 Defender

 **Applies to:**

 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)
-- Microsoft 365 Defender multi-tenant view

 [!include[Prerelease information](../../includes/prerelease.md)]

 ## Advanced hunting

-Advanced hunting in Microsoft 365 Defender multi-tenant allows you to proactively hunt for intrusion attempts and breach activity affecting your email, data, devices, and accounts over multiple tenants at the same time.
+Advanced hunting in the multi-tenant view in Microsoft 365 Defender allows you to proactively hunt for intrusion attempts and breach activity affecting your email, data, devices, and accounts over multiple tenants at the same time.

 ## Run cross tenant queries

-In multi-tenant view, you can use any of the queries you currently have access to.
-They are filtered by tenant in the Queries tab.
+In the multi-tenant view, you can use any of the queries you currently have access to.
+They're filtered by tenant in the Queries tab.
 Select a tenant to view the queries under each:

    :::image type="content" source="../../media/defender/mto-cross-tenants-query.png" alt-text="Screenshot of the Microsoft 365 Defender cross tenants advanced hunting query page" lightbox="../../media/defender/mto-cross-tenants-query.png":::